 “Man, I’m tellin’ you,” he honestly spoke in frustration.
 Surprisingly.
 “Thing came out o’ thin air, it offered me power.
 N’ of course I took it.”

 He didn’t seem to be lying.
 There’d be no reason to, and besides, Spider-man suddenly realized the guy might be too old to suddenly show up as a mutant unless he hid it for a few years.
-He looked around at all the evidence that contradicted that hypothesis: there was the one weighing his big web down, another upside down on top of a bus stop, plus all the debris scattered in an outwards arc from the young man.
+He looked around at all the evidence that contradicted that hypothesis: there was the car weighing his big web down, another upside down on top of a bus stop, plus all the debris scattered in an outwards arc from the young man.

 “Well that’s interest-” Spider-man reacted instantly, some would say before it happened.
-He closed fingers upon his palm, aiming at the kid, webbing him into the house.
+He closed his fingers upon his palm, aiming at the kid, webbing him into the house.
 A beam showed up from the side, coursing through the empty space where the mutant had been.

 Or rather, the non-mutant.